The Basics on How to Market a Book by Smith Publicity

-You’ve already published your book.
-The next step is making it discoverable and getting it in the hands of readers ... this is where book marketing and book publicity comes in!
+You’ve already published your first book.
+The next step is making it discoverable and getting it in the hands of readers … this is where book marketing and book publicity comes in!
 When it comes to selling and promoting your book, Smith Publicity understands that no book and author are the same.
 We use customized book promotion approaches to get authors the right media coverage to reach their potential readership.
 From non-fiction and fiction to self-help and sports book PR, we help spark book sales and create opportunities through media coverage including radio, television interviews, newspaper and magazine coverage, and online coverage.
 But there are many steps authors must take to appeal to the media.
 These book marketing tips on how to market a book will help you gain media coverage, target your potential readers, and ultimately sell more books.

 1. Know your audience – Before you can market your book, you need to identify your target audience.
 Is your book aimed for young women, children, science fiction buffs, or sports fans?
 Once you understand what age group and demographics will be reading your book, you can use book marketing techniques to target your audience.